Vibe Coding was pretty revolutionary by Codex

 In this approach, a programmer provides a few sentences of instructions (prompts) in natural language to a large-scale language model (LLM), which then generates the software.

-According to IBM, vibe coding's goal is to create an AI-powered development environment where AI provides real-time suggestions, automates tedious processes, and generates a standard code base structure.
+According to IBM, the goal of vibe coding is to create an AI-powered development environment where AI makes real-time suggestions, automates tedious processes, and generates a standard codebase structure.

-The idea of "write the code first, refine it later" is said to be in line with agile principles such as rapid prototyping and iterative development.
+The idea is to "write the code first, refine it later," which is said to be in line with agile principles such as rapid prototyping and iterative development.

 This time, I used OpenAI's Codex to experience vibe coding.